dotmjsc/DelphiScriptFormatter/README.md

 **Processing of like statements:**

 Optionally, the unsupported like statements are preprocessed so that JCF can handle the file.
-For this a non-comment line or the non comment part of a line like this
+For this a non-comment line (or the non comment part of a line) like this:

 ```
 if (a=b) and (a like c) and not (c = e) and (e like f)  and (u = i)   and (u = i)  and (a like c) then  // test something like nothing
 ```

-will be analysed, then the like statements will be each bereplaced by a '='.
-A comment line will be added above that has restoring info:
+will be analysed.
+Found like statements will each be replaced by a '=' and a comment line will be added above with restoring info:

 ```
 // LIKEPROCESSING_INFO: 1,3,6
 if (a=b) and (a = c) and not (c = e) and (e = f)  and (u = i)   and (u = i)  and (a = c) then  // test something like nothing
 ```

-After formatting with JCF, the tool searches for these comments and restores the 'like' statements to their original positions. finally, the like processing comments are removed from the formatted code.
+After formatting with JCF, the tool searches for these comment lines and restores the 'like' statements to their original positions.
+Finally, the like processing comments are removed from the formatted code.